 After the introduction and brief elaborations on General Day Wear, Storey dedicates the majority of the book to Formal Morning Dress, Evening Dress, Country and Sporting Dress as well as Hats, finishing with his brief thoughts regarding Accessories, a pocket dressing guide for select British social events and a very short chapter about the Care of Clothing.
 Throughout the book, the author provides interesting anecdotes.
-For example, the tie as we know it today was invented by Washington Tremlett in 1892; Astrakhan is not only a kind of fur, but also a city in Russia; and ‘Cummerbund’ derives from the Urdu and Hindi word kamarband, which is in itself derived from the Persian kamar, meaning waist.
+For example, the tie as we know it today was invented by Washington Tremlett in 1892, Astrakhan is not only a kind of fur, but also a city in Russia, and ‘Cummerbund’ derives from the Urdu and Hindi word kamarband, which is, in itself, derived from the Persian kamar, meaning waist.

-While reading the passage about very formal morning wear or ‘THE NECESSARY HATS TO HAVE’ one realizes that this cannot possibly be what British men are wearing today.
-The suggested selection of hats consists of an opera hat, a silk top hat, a grey silk top hat, a coke / bowler, a homburg hat, a selection of soft felt hats, a Panama hat, a Tyrolean hat, a straw boater… At best, this is what the British gentry at some point used to wear, and maybe not even what the most sophisticated and wealthy British are likely to have in their closets today.
+While reading the passage about very formal morning wear or ‘THE NECESSARY HATS TO HAVE’, one realizes that this cannot possibly be what British men are wearing today.
+The suggested selection of hats consists of an opera hat, a silk top hat, a grey silk top hat, a coke / bowler, a homburg hat, a selection of soft felt hats, a Panama hat, a Tyrolean hat, and a straw boater.
+At best, this is what the British gentry at some point used to wear, and maybe not even what the most sophisticated and wealthy British are likely to have in their closets today.

 Considering that this book is full of details about morning dress, evening wear and country dress, an area only very few people are actually interested in, this book is certainly not for a beginner seeking advice about building a business wardrobe.
 Storey is clearly not interested in providing a proper ‘How-to guide.’
-Accepting that instead he desires to subjectively express his opinions and at times utopian views about clothing, ideals and vanished traditions, the book makes for an entertaining read.
+Accepting that instead he desires to subjectively express his opinions and, at times, utopian views about clothing, ideals and vanished traditions, the book makes for an entertaining read.